adempiere/adempiere-ui-gateway/docs/profiles.md

 ## Profiles
-This applications expñoits the Docker Compose Profiles.
+This applications exploits the Docker Compose Profiles.

 It basically defines a group of services that can be started or stopped togheter; this group is named a "profile".
 In the file docker-compose.yml the profiles are defined for every service; this can be changed anytime accordingly to the needs.

 By calling *docker compose up* or *./start-all.sh* plus a parameter, the parameter is interpreted as the profile to be used.

-#### Services activated with Authentication Profile
+#### Services activated with _Authentication_ Profile
  - postgres-service
  - adempiere-zk
  - keycloak